Wild Game (film)

 Wild Game (Villibráð) is a 2023 Icelandic film written and directed by Elsa María Jakobsdóttir.

 Wild Game is a comedy drama set a dinner party in Vesturbær.
 Seven friends decide to put their phones on the table and agree that all incoming calls and messages will be shared with the party to prove that none have anything to hide.
-It is a remake of the 2016 Italian film Perfect Strangers.
+It is a remake of the 2016 Italian film Perfetti Sconosciuti - Perfect Strangers.

+Plot

+Eva and Runar host a dinner party for 5 guests in an affluent district.